DMPS/Bad-Eggs/README.md

 # Bad-Eggs
-Making the Sharing Economy Safer - Money Laundering
+<h2>Making the Sharing Economy Safer - Bad Eggs A Passive Money Laundering Monitoring System</h2>

 "The sharing economy struggles with the same issues facing bitcoin, the crypto-currency that has been criticized for its facilitation of money laundering and criminal activity as well as a lack of safety for its buyers." - David Weiner, Wall Street Journal, 22 May 2014